 - Fulfillment/deployment steps

 - Using a simple spreadsheet to log this data – which enables us to spot opportunities to rationalize approval or deployment steps.
-Often, clients can’t explain why a particular service request requires five approvals, other than “It’s always been that way!”
+Often, clients can’t explain why a particular service request requires five approvals in their service request process, other than “It’s always been that way!”

 - Grouping – the completed spreadsheet provides the basis to categorize service requests which can then be grouped on the user request portal.
-This will make the request options easier to locate.
+This will make the request options easier to locate in the service request process.

 Other aspects to consider when setting up a service request catalog are: